eibex/reaction-light/README.md

 User: rl!new
 ```

-Next, you will be asked to provide the ID of the channel you want to send the message in.
-You can find the ID by right clicking the channel and clicking on `Copy ID`.
-If you do not see a `Copy ID` option, go to `Discord Settings > Appearance` and, at the bottom of the page, turn `Developer Mode` ON.
+Next, you will be asked to mention the channel you want to send the message in.
 ```
-Bot: Please paste the channel ID where to send the auto-role message.
+Bot: Please mention the #channel where to send the auto-role message.
-User: 595907369242722304
+User: #get-roles
 ```

 Next, you will be asked to attach emojis to roles.
 Only use standard emojis or those that are hosted on your server (i.e. the Bot is not a Nitro user and cannot use emojis from other servers).
 Send a single message for each single combination and then type `done` when you have finished attaching emojis to their respective roles.
 Ensure that the roles are mentionable when you are doing this step.
 You can disable mentions after finishing this step.